 Some of the features in this room date back to the later medieval period.
 During the nineteenth century remodelling of the castle, the room was converted to use as a wine cellar.
 Today, this is where visitors can watch the free audio visual of Kilkenny Castle which gives an in-depth view into the history of the castle and the many important programmes of archaeological excavation, conservation, and restoration which has been carried out over the years.

 Situated in the castle itself, adjacent to the Kilkenny Castle Tearooms, is The Butler Gallery which exhibits the work of young and emerging artists alongside renowned international artists.
 The diverse Butler Collection is also exhibited here.

-The National Craft Gallery of Ireland
+National Design and Craft Gallery